Intelligent survey data analysis with HR analytics

 Effectory's global engagement index provides insight into global work trends, as well as insight into how businesses can drive employee engagement.Download

 A good benchmark can inform you where your organisations stands in comparison to others.
 In this example, an independent benchmark could inform you that despite your low score, your organisation scores better than many comparable organisations.
-Such insights can really help you decide where to take action, and further help ensure that you do not devote unnecessary time and money to an area where it is not needed
+Such survey data analysis insights can really help you decide where to take action, and further help ensure that you do not devote unnecessary time and money to an area where it is not needed

 What do your employees consider important and in which areas do your teams, or your organization score (relatively) low?
 A statistical program is a useful tool in this prioritisation.
 It enables you to measure the effect of each factor on various HR themes.
-In this way you obtain a list of priorities showing which aspects employees are proud of and which ones call for improvement.
+In this way you obtain in your suvery analysis a list of priorities showing which aspects employees are proud of and which ones call for improvement.

 You can see at a glance where the priorities lie and which points have a direct impact on the way your employees perceive their work.
 Furthermore, it immediately becomes clear which elements make you stand out as an employer in the labour market.

-Compare your current scores with those from the previous survey and to your competitors if using an external benchmark in order to follow trends in the results.
+Compare your current scores with those from the previous survey and to your competitors if using an external benchmark in order to follow trends in the survey analysis results.
 This will provide insight into the effectiveness of the improvement measures you have taken.
 Once again, communicate this clearly to your entire organization.
 Make sure your employees can see the impact of the survey results in action!

 Keep an eye out for the next article in this series on action planning and the follow up process.
 Subscribe to our newsletter if you'd like to get the latest HR insight delivered to your email.